Wahbememe Burial Site and Monument: Description

 The burial site of Wahbememe is on a low rise, located in a small park.
 It shares the park with memorials honoring fallen soldiers.

 The monument is eight feet tall, and consists of a granite boulder supported by a concrete base.
 The base is three blocks high, with a slanting cap transitioning from a wider, two-block high lower section to an upper section a single block high.
 One side of the boulder is smoothed, and carries the inscription:

 The base below carries the additional inscription:

 History

 In the late 18th and early 19th centuries, the Potawatomi controlled a large territory around the southern portion of Lake Michigan, including this area.
 Around the turn of the century, Wahbememe (White Pigeon) was the chief of a village located west of here, near the St. Joseph River, and was one of the signers of the 1795 Treaty of Greenville.
-During the War of 1812, when the Potawatomi alied with the British, Wahbememe reportedly served as a messenger between local Potawatomi bands and Main Poc and Tecumseh.
+During the War of 1812, when the Potawatomi allied with the British, Wahbememe reportedly served as a messenger between local Potawatomi bands and Main Poc and Tecumseh.
 He was captured by American forces in 1815.
 Nothing more is known about Wahbememe, save that he died some time before the first European settlers arrived in the White Pigeon area in 1827.